chuckcscccl/rustlr/appendix.md

 version of this algorithm for Rustlr.
 Starting with version 3.4, rustlr accepts the **-lrsd k** option, where k is an (optional) number indicating the maximum delay length.
 This will attempt to construct a *selML(k,1)* grammar.
-The default value for k is 3. -lrsd 0 is equivalent to LR(1): rustlr always computes exactly one lookahead.
+The default value for k is 2. -lrsd 0 is equivalent to LR(1): rustlr always computes exactly one lookahead.
 The algorithm is fast enough when it succeeds, but when it should fail, such as for ambiguous grammars, it may take a long time before failure is detected, especially for larger values of k.
 Still, the option has already proven useful.
-We have used to construct a new grammar for ANSI C (2011 edition).
-The new grammar is *selML(3,1)*.
-This feature is currently in experimental status, but Rustlr is the first know parser generator that has seriously attempted to incorporate this promising extension of LR parsing.
+We have used it to construct a new grammar for ANSI C (2011 edition).
+The new grammar is *selML(2,1)*.
+We've also used it to write a "metagrammar" for converting Yacc grammars to Rustlr format, which is *selML(1,1)*.
+This feature is currently still in experimental status, but Rustlr is the first parser generator that we're aware of that has seriously attempted to incorporate this promising extension of LR parsing.

 While we continue to experiment with implementations of this algorithm, in the meantime